softbank-robotics-america/pepper-chat-yelp-dialogflow-module/README.md

 Download the zip of the agent in this module called Agent.Yelp-Module.
 Copy the 5 intents (and associated entities) into your agent.

 ### Step 2 - Declare all dependencies in your Webhook's manifest
-Include the module in your Node.JS webhook (fulfillment) using the following includes statement in your package.json file.
-You will also need to include the Yelp Fusion package, the Node Geocoder package, and the Pepper Chat Dialogflow Fulfillment Library:
+Include the module in your Node.JS webhook (fulfillment) naming the following dependencies statement in your package.json file.
+In addition to the Pepper Chat Yelp module, you will also need to include the Pepper Chat Dialogflow Fulfillment Library:

 ```
 "pepper-chat-yelp": "softbank-robotics-america/pepper-chat-yelp-dialogflow-module#dialogflow-v2",
-"pepper-chat-dialogflow": "softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library#dialogflow-v2",
+"pepper-chat-dialogflow": "softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library#dialogflow-v2"
-"node-geocoder": "^3.23.0",
-"yelp-fusion": "^3.0.0"
 ```

 ### Step 3 - Initialize the modules in your Webhook